George and Ann Richards

 Mr. Richards eventually became the owner and CEO of Vitex Packaging, a manufacturer of materials for the tea industry.
 His company had several plants in the United States and penetrated the Asian markets which help make tea the world's most popular beverage.
 He sold Vitex in 1998 but remains involved with the company.
 More recently, Mr. Richards has joined the Board of Directors of Stoffel Seals Corp.

-Philanthropy has long been important to George and Ann Richards.
+The Richards have long been known for their philanthropy.
 In 1994, they endowed the Bart Richards Award in Media Criticism in the Penn State College of Communications to honor Mr. Richards' father.
 The Richards' gift to the Civil War Era Center stems from a commitment to liberal arts education and from Mr. Richards' family history.
 Both of his great-grandfathers served in the Union Army during the Civil War, one in the California Volunteer Infantry and the other in the First Missouri Light Artillery.